margaretstorey/startup2022/milestone 2 - release candidate.md

-(Draft check back shortly for the final version of these requirements)

 # Milestone 2 - Release Candidate

 For the second milestone (due on Friday, 11/03/2022) you are required to show progress based on the feedback you've received from the mentors about Milestone 1.